TI-35

-Texas Instruments TI-35 was a series of scientific calculators by Texas Instruments.
+Texas Instruments TI-35 is a series of scientific calculators by Texas Instruments.
 The original TI-35 was notable for being one of Texas Instruments' first use of CMOS controller chips in their designs, and was at the time distinguished from the lower-end TI-30 line by the addition of some statistics functions.

 TI-35 (1979)

-It was built with the same slimline design as the 1978 TI-30, but with different processor and slightly changed feature set.
+It was built with the same slimline design as the 1978 TI-30, but with different processor and slightly different set of features.

 It used TP0324-4N processor (CMOS variant of TMS1000 family).

-The display can handle 8 digits (5 digit mantissa with a 2-digit exponent) with 11-digit internal precision.
+The display can handle eight digits (five-digit mantissa with a two-digit exponent) with 11-digit internal precision.

 It was manufactured in the USA.